 The ALLIANCE: Advancing together in Allergy Care initiative is designed to support clinicians from primary care and specialist backgrounds on:

 The ALLIANCE: Advancing together in allergy care – Module 1 Testing For and Diagnosing Allergic Disease and ALLIANCE Module 2 –Component-resolved Diagnostics for Allergic Disease”, made available on https://allianceallergy.com/ and organised by PCM Scientific, is accredited by the European Accreditation Council for Continuing Medical Education (EACCME) to provide the following CME activity for medical specialists.

 Each medical specialist should claim only those credits that he/she actually spent in the educational activity.
 The EACCME is an institution of the European Union of Medical Specialists (UEMS).
 Only those e-learning materials that are displayed on the UEMS EACCME website have formally been accredited.

 Through an agreement between the European Union of Medical Specialists (UEMS) and the American Medical Association (AMA), physicians may convert EACCME credits to an equivalent number of AMA PRA Category 1 CreditsTM.
 Information on the process to convert EACCME credit to AMA credit can be found here.

 We are delighted to announce that the ALLIANCE: Advancing Together in Allergy Care eLearning modules are endorsed by:

 Please visit the following website to find out more about these key organisations in allergy care and to access further valuable educational resources:

-Our relationship with these key European societies allows us to connect with the interdisciplinary team in allergy management and others wanting to develop their knowledge in order to optimise care for their patients with allergic disease.
+Our relationship with these key European societies allows us to connect with the interdisciplinary team in allergy management and others wanting to develop their knowledge, in order to support optimisation of care of patients with allergic disease.